nanoqian/project6/README.md

-# insert ideas here
+# todo
--
+- syntax tree data structure

+then

--
+- parser(李)
--
+- interpreter (子浩)

+In typescript